mosh3eb/merlin/docs/source/user_guide/measurement_strategy.rst

         measurement_strategy=MeasurementStrategy.AMPLITUDES,
     )

 Use this strategy for debugging, algorithmic research, or when a classical routine manipulates complex amplitudes directly.
 The output is a complex tensor normalised to unit norm (within numerical precision).
-Attempting to combine ``MeasurementStrategy.AMPLITUDES`` with custom detectors raises a ``RuntimeError``.

 The helper module is :class:`~merlin.measurement.mappers.Amplitudes`.